 Pennymac’s Invalid Releases

-After Smigelski filed his lawsuit, PennyMac attempted to obtain releases from a number of employees under false pretenses by claiming that the employees would receive nothing if Smigelski won the case.
+After the case was filed, PennyMac attempted to obtain releases from a number of employees under false pretenses by claiming that the employees would receive nothing if Smigelski won the case.
 This was not true.
 Accordingly, the Sacramento Superior Court invalidated the releases, explaining: “the California Supreme Court has made clear that the penalties go not only to the citizen bringing the suit but to all employees affected by the Labor Code violation.”
 The Court also required PennyMac “to submit for the Court’s approval any future proposed settlement of the PAGA claims identified in Plaintiff’s complaint.”

-If you signed an invalid settlement agreement or release based on PennyMac’s misrepresentations, you can contact us, Baker Curtis & Schwartz, P.C., at 415.433.1064.
+If you signed a settlement or release with PennyMac and have questions about its validity, you can contact us, Baker Curtis & Schwartz, at 415.433.1064.
 You can also complete the on-line form on this webpage.

 Pennymac’s Unenforceable Arbitration Agreement